jmrphy/media_civil_war/media_civil_war.md

-Finally, civil wars are most frequently observed at low but positive levels of MDI, compared to the zero level. *Prima facie* this is contrary to what we would expect from the general pacification hypothesis; if the relationship between MDI and civil war onset is negative and monotonic, we would expect civil wars to be more frequent at the zero level of mass media density.
-Rather, the distribution suggests the possibility of non-linearity at low levels of mass media density, precisely as predicted by the war-before-peace hypothesis.
+Finally, civil wars are most frequently observed at low but positive levels of MDI, compared to the zero level. *Prima facie* this is contrary to what we would expect from the general pacification theory;
+if the relationship between MDI and civil war onset is negative and monotonic, we would expect civil wars to be more frequent at the zero level of mass media density.
+Rather, the distribution suggests the possibility of non-linearity at low levels of mass media density, precisely as predicted by the war-before-peace theory.
 Of course, some third variable could very well account for this apparent non-linearity in the bivariate relationship.
 For this reason, the following section turns to a statistical test of this non-linearity, controlling for all of the other variables in the original model.

 Considering Non-Linearity with Semi-Parametric Regression
 ---------------------------------------------------------